 Great, Taste, and flavor that is so special

 Grown at the higher elevations of the Guo Shan Mountains along the coast of Fujian Province, this tea was made popular by Buddhist monks who cultivated fields surrounding their monastery.
 In time, the tea became a source of revenue to support the monastery as well as providing stimulation for the monks during sessions of meditation.
 A white tea cultivar minimally processed and using the full leaf, this tea is one of China's most natural teas.
 Note the slight yellow leaf coloration.
 This results from the leaves absorbing moisture in the days leading to harvest.
-Harvest date: April 2020.
+Harvest date mid-April 2022.

-With minimal processing, the result is a mix of light-to-dark green leaves that are delicate, quite fragrant, offering a liquor suggestive of honey with a smooth, round mouth feel.
-White tea offers a lingering sweet aftertaste.
-This tea is refreshing, light in beverage coloration and it goes well with baked goods and foods in general.
+Tasting Notes.
+With minimal processing, the result is a mix of green leaves that are delicate, lightly fragrant, offering a liquor suggestive of honey with a smooth, round mouth feel.
+Tea offers a lingering sweet aftertaste.
+A refreshing, light beverage, it goes well with baked goods and foods in general.

-A rounded tablespoon or 3-4 grams per 8-12 ounces of water will yield a full-bodied cup.
+Brewing Suggestions.
+A rounded tablespoon or 3-4 grams per 8 ounces of water will yield a full-bodied cup.
 Use water in temperature range of 185-205 F and steep for 2 to 2.5 minutes.
 If you drain the water from the leaves between steeps, you will get additional steeps.